 Our research is focused on the development of novel T-cell based immunotherapies for the treatment of patients with advanced cancer.
 In the past years, we made several discoveries that have shaped our understanding of how the differentiation state affects the ability of CD8+ T cells to destroy tumors in vivo upon adoptive transfer.
 We found that, counter to what it was previously thought, CD8+ T cells that acquired terminal effector properties and displayed increased antitumor activity in vitro were poorly effective at triggering tumor regression in vivo because they had impaired abilities to proliferate and survive (Gattinoni, L. et al. J Clin Invest, 2005).

 These results prompted us to study ways of withholding CD8+ T cell differentiation.
-We focused our research on uncovering molecular pathways that regulate the differentiation of CD8+ T cells with the ultimate goal of improving the efficacy of adoptive T cell therapies (Gattinoni, L. et al. Nature Med, 2009 and Ji, Y. et al. Nature Immunol, 2011).
+We focused our research on uncovering molecular pathways that regulate the differentiation of CD8+ T cells with the goal of improving the efficacy of adoptive T cell therapies (Gattinoni, L. et al. Nature Med, 2009 and Ji, Y. et al. Nature Immunol, 2011).
 These studies also led us to the identification of a new memory T cell subset in mouse and human, termed T memory stem cells (TSCM).
 TSCM cells have an enhanced capacity for self-renewal and the multipotent ability to derive central memory, effector memory and effector T cells.
 More importantly, these cells are capable of mediating profound anti-tumor responses in preclinical models of adoptive immunotherapy (Gattinoni, L. et al. Nature Med, 2009, and Gattinoni, L. et al. Nature Med, 2011).
-We have now developed a manufacturing procedure to generate clinical grade CD19-specific CAR modified TSCM cells and plan to test them in early phase clinical trials for the treatment of patients with B cell malignancies refractory to prior allogeneic HSC transplantation.
+We have now developed a manufacturing procedure to generate clinical grade CD19-specific CAR modified TSCM cells (Sabatino, M et al. Blood, 2016) and initiated a phase I clinical trial for the treatment of patients with B cell malignancies refractory to prior allogeneic HSC transplantation (NCI-10-C-0054).

 Selected Key Publications